hausgold/boltless/README.md

 [ndjson](http://ndjson.org/) format, which would even be better)

-The driver uses a connection pool out of persistent HTTP connections which are transparently being re-used.
+The driver uses a connection pool out of persistent HTTP connections which are transparently being reused.
 The HTTP transportation is done via [http.rb](https://github.com/httprb/http), a client library which implements the HTTP protocol natively and outsources the parsing to native extensions.